Modelling the domain in Sequent

 implemented

-, it will not only create the Author,
+, it create the Author, and it’s unique

 The test will read something like: